-Congress grills Facebook, Twitter over foreign bids to tilt politics
+U.S. Congress grills Facebook, Twitter over foreign bids to tilt politics

 Dorsey, sporting a straggly beard, nose ring and open-collared shirt, insisted Twitter’s monitoring has tightened, including notifying law enforcement last month of accounts that appeared to be located in Iran.

-The committee also asked Alphabet Inc’s (GOOGL.O) Google to testify, but declined an offer to send Chief Legal Officer Kent Walker rather than Alphabet Chief Executive Larry Page.
+The committee also asked Google to testify, but declined an offer to hear from Chief Legal Officer Kent Walker rather than Alphabet Chief Executive Larry Page.

 Facebook, Twitter and other technology firms have been on the defensive for many months over political influence activity on their sites as well as concerns over user privacy.

+Their stocks fell as the hearing progressed, with Twitter down 4.5 percent and Facebook around 1.2 percent lower.
+Shares of Alphabet sank 1.4 percent.

+Investors are concerned “about how government and policies could pose as a threat to these growth stocks,” said Ryan Nauman, market strategist at Informa Financial Intelligence in Zephyr Cove, Nevada.

-“Unfortunately, what I described as a ‘national security vulnerability,’ and ‘unacceptable risk,’ back in November remains unaddressed,” Senator Richard Burr, the committee’s Republican chairman, said.
+Senator Richard Burr, the committee’s Republican chairman, said, “Unfortunately, what I described as a ‘national security vulnerability,’ and ‘unacceptable risk,’ back in November remains unaddressed.”

 “Clearly, this problem is not going away.
 I’m not even sure it’s trending in the right direction,” he added.